avalonv/reCBZ/README.md

     recbz --join 'How do We Relationship'*.cbz

-Rescale all .cbz files on the current folder to 1440p, convert pages to grayscale and save as high quality WebP:
+Rescale and convert all .cbz files on the current folder to high quality, black & white WebPs:

-    recbz --size 1440x1920 --bw --imgfmt webp --quality 90 *.cbz
+    recbz --size 1440x1920 --bw --convert webp --quality 90 *.cbz

 ## Note about WebP